-A person who falsely attests in an application that disclosure of the applicant's address would endanger the applicant's safety or the safety of the applicant's child or who knowingly provides false information when applying for certification or renewal shall lose his or her certification.
-The Attorney General shall investigate violations of this section and, upon finding that a violation has occurred, assess a civil penalty not to exceed five hundred dollars (\$500.00).
+An applicant who falsely attests in an application that disclosure of the applicant's address would endanger the applicant's safety or the safety of the applicant's child or who knowingly provides false information when applying for certification or renewal shall lose certification in the Program.
+The Attorney General shall investigate violations of this section.
+Upon finding that a violation has occurred, the Attorney General shall assess a civil penalty against the applicant not to exceed five hundred dollars (\$500.00).